 In 1998, anonymous donors created a scholarship that has now given over $12 million to Spartans at MSU, changing lives in the process.

 In the late 1990s, an anonymous private donor contacted Michigan State University and expressed an interest in helping students from Wyoming come to MSU.
 Wyoming has only one option for a public four-year degree, and while scholarships are available within the state the opportunities available to these students seeking an in-state tuition rate for a bachelor’s degree are limited to the programs offered by that one institution.
-The challenge being that going out-of-state to seek additional opportunities was often prohibitively expensive.
+The challenge was that going out-of-state to seek additional opportunities was often prohibitively expensive.

 Enter the STARR Charitable Foundation Scholarship